We’re working together for a future where our local waterways are clean and healthy - for us all to connect with, care for, and enjoy.

 Our vision

-Purpose of this charter
+Purpose of this Charter

 This Charter is a statement of intent to work in partnership.
 It imposes no binding authority, decision or obligation on partners.
 Each signatory partner remains autonomous, and none is bound by the Charter in undertaking its everyday activities.
 The partnership is not a new formal structure or organisation.